Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want to work directly with patients in a hospital, clinic, or long-term care setting, becoming a Patient Care Technician (PCT) is one of the fastest ways into the healthcare field.

-In Arizona, you can complete PCT training in under a year at accredited trade schools and community colleges.
-The right program will prepare you for national certification and give you hands-on clinical experience so you're ready to work.
+In Arizona, you can complete PCT training in about a year at accredited trade schools and community colleges.
+The right program will prepare you for national certification and give you hands-on clinical experience so you’re ready to work.

 This guide lists the best Patient Care Technician schools in Arizona, explains the certifications you’ll need, and shows you what to check before you enroll.